descentis/kdap/docs/source/usage/functions.rst

 			e.g. portal='anime'
 		'''

+    def get_wiki_article(self, article_name, *args, **kwargs):
+        '''
+        This method downloads the wikiarticle provided in the arguments

+        *Arguments*

+        article_name:
+            default: None
+            Type: String
+            name of the wiki article which needs to be downloaded in knolml format e.g. 'Indian Institute of Technology Ropar'

+        output_dir:
+            optional
+            default: None
+            Type: String
+            full path of the directory where the file needs to be stored e.g. output_dir='/home/documents'
+        compress:
+            optional:
+            default: False
+            Type: Bool
+            If true the file will be stored in compressed form e.g. compress=True
+        '''

 Frame Methods
 =============
 The following methods are used to extract the knolml articles in frames and use them to analyze each instance/revision/thread saperately